Max-Vassilev/EcommerceWebsite/README.md

   - **🔖 Discounts**: Products with **discounts** display the **old price (crossed out)** and the **new discounted price**.

 - **ℹ️ About Section**:
-  - **📄 Information**: Learn more about the business or project in the dedicated About page.
+  - **📄 Information**: Learn more about the project in the dedicated About page.

 ## **Technology Stack**